 Standard tickets include admission to all of the theme parks – with one park per day.
 Add on the park hopper option if you’d like to go to more than one park per day.
 You can also add on the water parks if you plan to visit them.

 I love having the park hopper option because we enjoy going to a different park for dinner each night.
-However, you’ll definitely save money without having that option.
+However, you’ll definitely save money without having the park hopper ticket option.

 Each day, you’ll have the option to purchase the Genie+ add-on to your tickets.
 This can add a big expense to your trip, however.
-I do think that is could be a good option for one day if you want to get more out of a day.
+I do think that it could be a good option for one day if you want to get more out of a day.
 The cheapest way, however, is to skip the Genie+.